-A field school promotes experiential learning, providing real world, out-of-classroom experience to participants.
-The definition of a field school can encompass various categories of academic activities that take place outside of Quebec.
+Field schools promotes experiential learning, providing real world, out-of-classroom experience to participants.
+Field schools can encompass various categories of academic activities that take place outside of Quebec.

 A field school can be:

 When investigating a prospective field school, it is important to consider the following: